infinet/lunar-calendar/README.md

 lunarcalbase.py uses VSOP87 planetary theory and LEA-406 lunar theory to find solar terms and moon phases, then compute the calendar.

-For LEA-406 and VSOP87, both the full version and truncated version are included.
+Both the full version and truncated version of LEA-406 and VSOP87 are included.
 The full version is slightly slower.
-Their accuracy of finding apparent Sun and Moon longitude are showed in following figures.
+Their accuracy of finding apparent Sun and Moon longitude compare to the DE431 based JPL Horizon are showed in following figures.

 ![aa_full][]
 ![aa_trunc][]

+For the time span from 1949 to 2100, lunar calendar created by above algorithm, has only two discrepancies compare to the HKO's version: one is a solar term on 1979-01-20, the other is a new moon on 2057-09-29.
+It caused by few seconds of error happens around midnight(UTC +8).

+The official timezone before 1949 is slightly different than the current UTC +8 therefor the computed lunar calendar may not represent history accurately.

 ### License